ngoanxd/fine-tune-sms-spam-classifier/README.md

-# fine-tune-sms-spam-classifier
-SMS Spam Classification using BERT and PyTorch
 #  SMS Spam Detection using BERT (Fine-tuning with PyTorch)

 This project builds a **binary text classification model** to detect spam SMS messages using a fine-tuned **BERT-base model** with a custom classification head.